Using and disclosing patient information for direct care

 Disclosures about patients who lack capacity to consent

 You must work on the presumption that every adult patient has the capacity to make decisions about the disclosure of their personal information.
 You must not assume a patient lacks capacity to make a decision solely because of their age, disability, appearance, behaviour, medical condition (including mental illness), beliefs, apparent inability to communicate, or because they make a decision you disagree with.

 You must assess a patient’s capacity to make a particular decision at the time it needs to be made, recognising that fluctuations in a patient’s condition may affect their ability to understand, retain or weigh up information, or communicate their wishes.

-We give detailed advice on assessing a patient’s mental capacity in our guidance Consent: patients and doctors making decisions together.
+We give detailed advice on assessing a patient’s mental capacity in our guidance Decision making and consent.
 Practical guidance is also given in the Adults with Incapacity (Scotland) Act 2000 and Mental Capacity Act 2005 codes of practice.14

 The main provisions of the Mental Capacity Act (Northern Ireland) 2016 have not yet come into force.
 The common law duty to act in the best interests of a patient who lacks capacity to consent therefore continues until the Act is commenced.